jdeluyck/jetbrains-ppa/README.md

 # Inofficial Jetbrains PPA

-This is the inofficial Jetbrains PPA which you can use to get the latest and greatest products from Jetbrains.
+This is a fork of the inofficial Jetbrains PPA which you can use to get the latest and greatest products from Jetbrains.

-Currently, the following packages are supported and automatically updated using [TravisCI](https://travis-ci.org/JonasGroeger/jetbrains-ppa).
+Currently, the following packages are supported and automatically updated using [TravisCI](https://travis-ci.org/jdeluyck/jetbrains-ppa).

 * CLion `clion`
 * DataGrip `datagrip`